Questions with Answers about our Heating Kits

 No, because the suitable compression fitting depends on the pipe dimensions of the existing heating system.
 However, we offer a selection of compression fittings in our webshop.

-In many cases, low profile underfloor heating can be installed directly on top of the existing floor covering.
-Modernising an already insulated floor with this type of underfloor heating therefore usually requires no additional insulation.
-For this reason, the FLEXIRO Shop only sells special insulation boards for damp rooms.
-Any additional floor insulation required can be purchased from specialist builders' merchants.
-Once the insulation has been applied, a load-bearing surface must be created before the low profile underfloor heating can be laid.
+In many cases, thin-bed underfloor heating can be installed directly on top of an existing floor covering.
+Therefore, modernising an already insulated floor with thin underfloor heating usually requires no additional insulation.
+At FLEXIRO, we only sell special impact-resistant insulation boards for damp rooms.
+If floor insulation is required in certain situations, e.g. above ground or above garages, it can be purchased from specialist builders' merchants.
+Once the thermal insulation has been applied, a load-bearing surface must be created before the thin-layer system can be installed.

 Yes, it is a multi-layer (5 layers) PE-RT heating pipe with an EVOH layer (oxygen-tight in accordance with DIN 4726).
 This ensures corrosion protection in mixed operation with conventional heating systems with metal pipes.
 The abbreviation PE-RT stands for polyethylene of raised temperature resistance.
 Pipes made from PE-RT are flexible and can be securely connected to each other using both plug connectors and plastic welding.
 The smooth surface of the inner pipe walls prevents calcification or silting.
 They are used for hot water installations in accordance with ISO 10508.